jArumugam/BigFish/README.md

 ### Actionable questions
 The question(s) I address are the following:
 1. **_Given taxi-ride demand predictions, can we suggest optimal pick-up locations for a taxi driver?_**
-  - I want to consider a dynamic situation where the suggestion machine accounts for competition (or supply) from other taxi drivers.
+  - I want to consider a dynamic situation where the suggestion machine accounts for a variety of utility functions including aspects like competition (or supply) from other taxi drivers.

 2. **_Are there good pickup-drop cycles?_**
-  - This is optimizing over longer periods of time instead of looking at a particular instance
+  - The driver may want his next pickup location to conincide with the previous drop location.
+This is optimizing over longer periods of time instead of looking at a particular instance

 ### Plan
 1. Abstract data using networks